 - 2 large shallots, diced

-- 2 tablespoon (6 cloves) garlic, crushed or minced
+- 2 tablespoons (6 cloves) garlic, crushed or minced

-- 1-2 pounds hot Italian sausage (Use 1 pound for decently meaty and 2 pounds for super meaty.
+- 1-2 pounds hot Italian sausage, uncased (use 1 pound for decently meaty and 2 pounds for super meaty.
 Personally, I use 1 1/2 pounds.
 Also, you can use sweet sausage if you don’t want it to be spicy.)

 - Juice of 3 lemons (plus zest of 1-2 of the lemons for topping, if desired)